suminalffkim/ComputerPhysik/README.md

 # ComputerPhysik
 This is Assignment of Course Computerphysik.
-For Assignment 1,2,3,5&6, I work with Eugene
+Assignment 1,2,3,5&6 will be cooperation with Eugene: https://github.com/eugeneeeeeeeeee